+Figure 2.
+Polysemy and Synonymy

-2.3 Relationships
+3.2 Relationships

-We note here some remarks about the relationships between categories, meanings and terms.
+Here we do some remarks about the relationships between categories, meanings and terms.
 On the one hand, a given term can belong to several categories under different meanings.
 On the other hand, a given term can belong to several categories under the same meaning.
 Figure 2.3 shows two categories (C1 and C2) which respectively contain the meanings {M11, M12, M} and {M, M21, M22}.
 Each meaning has one or more terms associated.
 The term T2 is associated to meanings M12 and M21, which respectively belong to categories C1 and C2.
 We also show the term T that is assigned to meaning M, which belongs to both categories C1 and C2.
 Polysemy is present in T2, and synonymy is also present in T3, and T4, as it can be seen.
 T1 is neither polysemic nor synonym.
 TC1 and TC2 are the terms used to denote categories C1 and C2, respectively.

-Figure 2.3 Relationships among categories, meanings and terms.
-Extensional definition

-In this figure, the set of meanings {M11, M12, M} in C1 is the extensional definition of category C1.
+Figure 3.
+Relationships among categories, meanings and terms.
+Extensional definition In this figure, the set of meanings {M11, M12, M} in C1 is the extensional definition of category C1.
 We must also note that a category has a meaning described by a definition.
 This figure does not embody this fact.
-In order to embody the meanings related to categories, we transform the scheme of Figure 2.3 in the one depicted in Figure 2.4.
+In order to embody the meanings related to categories, we transform the scheme of Figure 3 to the one depicted in Figure 2.4.
 Now, C1 is the meaning of the category C1, and TC1 is the term assigned to such meaning, and the same applies to C2 and TC2.
 Then, we have one more meaning in each category.
 This meaning is the intensional definition of the category.